-In the Netherlands we know the International Four Days Marches of Nijmegen.
-People sign up to walk 30, 40 or 50 kilometers a day and there are always those who have never walked that much but start training a few months in advance.
+In the Netherlands, we know the International Four Days Marches of Nijmegen.
+People sign up to walk 30, 40 or 50 kilometres a day and there are always those who have never walked that much but start training a few months in advance.

 The worst thing they can do is walk their desired distance as often as possible.
-As a result, they are already injured before the march, or have to stop during those days.
-Building strength and stamina sensibly means alternating quiet days with strenuous days.
+As a result, they are already injured before the march or have to stop during those days.
+Building strength and stamina sensibly mean alternating quiet days with strenuous days.